dotnet/aspire/src/Grafana/README.md

 This repository is the home for the dashboard JSON files.
 Please create issues and contribute PRs for the dashboards.

-## Export metrics from ASP.NET Core
+## Export metrics from .NET

-ASP.NET Core metrics must be to Prometheus.
+.NET metrics must be exported to Prometheus.
 You can do this by configuring the [.NET OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-dotnet).

 Add OpenTelemetry packages to the project file: